 The Julia Stoschek Collection in Berlin, which is one of the world’s most comprehensive private collections of time-based art, dedicated to the public presentation, advancement, conservation, and scholarship of media and performance practices, is presenting on 5th September Quantification Trilogy, a solo show exhibition by Canadian-born Berlin-based artist Jeremy Shaw.

+Jeremy Shaw’s work explores altered states and the cultural and scientific practices that aspire to map transcendental experience.
+Often combining and amplifying strategies of verité filmmaking, conceptual art, music video, and esoteric and scientific research.
 Quantification Trilogy consists of three parafictional short films: Quickeners (2014), Liminals (2017), and I Can See Forever (2018).
 Set in the future, Jeremy Shaw explores how marginalised societies confront life after a scientific discovery has mapped and determined all parameters of transcendental spiritual experience.
-The exhibition also presents the selection from Shaw’s series of reframed archival photographs Towards Universal Pattern Recognition (2016–20).
+The exhibition also presents a selection from Shaw’s series of reframed archival photographs Towards Universal Pattern Recognition (2016–20).

-Quickeners presents the activities and testimonies of a small group of “Quantum Humans,” exhibiting symptoms of “Human Atavism Syndrome” (HAS)—a dormant genetic expression that awakens desire in the affected to seek out the abandoned spiritual meaning of their human predecessors.
-Liminals is presented as a recovered episode of a documentary series on marginal societies (Periphery Altruist Cultures) who respond to a widespread loss of ability for faith that threatens the extinction of the human species.
+Quickeners presents the activities and testimonies of a small group of “Quantum Humans,” exhibiting symptoms of “Human Atavism Syndrome” (HAS)—a dormant genetic expression that awakens the desire in the affected to seek out the abandoned spiritual meaning of their human predecessors.
+Liminals is presented as a recovered episode of a documentary series on marginal societies (Periphery Altruist Cultures) that respond to a widespread loss of ability for the faith that threatens the extinction of the human species.